|

 if only to grasp with new eyes,

-that what the world says about itself,
+what the world says about itself,

 is already apparent,